PoeCoh/Dreamland/Issue Database.md

 }
 ```

-Currently have this fleshed out in MariaDB.
+Currently have this fleshed out in MariaDB like the second method.